deepali99/Games-Simulation/README.md

 # Games Simulation

-This repo contains the simulation of various real-life games written in Pyhton and/or R. Following games have been simlutaed -
+This repo contains the simulation of various real-life games written in Pyhton and/or R. Following games have been simultaed -

 * Tic-Tac-Toe (`python`)
 * Tic-Tac-Toe (`R`)